tc39/proposal-function-and-object-literal-element-decorators/README.md

 - Metadata (i.e., `@ReturnType(() => Number) function add(x, y) { ... }`)
 - Generator Trampolines (i.e., `@DataFlow() function* extractTransformAndLoad(sources) { ... }`)

+To improve consistency for decorator support within the language and to support these use cases we are proposing the adoption of the following capabilities:

+- Support for `@decorator` syntax on:
+  - Arrow Functions and Async Arrow Functions, both with and without parenthesis (i.e., `@dec () => ...`, `@dec x => ...`)
+  - Function Expressions (including async functions and generator)
+  - Function Declarations (including async functions and generators)
+  - Object Literal Methods (including async methods and generators)
+  - Object Literal Getters and Setters
+  - Object Literal Property Assignments (including shorthand assignments)
+- Support for `accessor` syntax on Object Literal Property Assignments (including shorthand assignments)

 # Prior Art

 - ECMAScript